Opinion: Is the only safe Jew in Germany an invisible one? | DW | 29.05.2019

 If Klein's diagnosis is correct, then the political institutions have also failed for decades: "Nip it in the bud" has been a standard refrain touted by German politicians when it comes to anti-Semitism.
 And yet we are already right in the thick of it.

-For far too long, far too many have overlooked the origins.
-For far too long, far too many have not reacted and not led the socio-political debate.
+For far too long, far too many have overlooked the first signs.
+For far too long, far too many have not reacted and not led the sociopolitical debate.

 "Human dignity shall be inviolable," according to Article 1 of the Basic Law.
 But it seems that Jews in Germany can no longer rely on it 100%.

-Those who still fall back on customary appeasements such as "from now on the police and public prosecutor's office has to deal with it more sensitively" or "we all wear the kippa out of solidarity" — what about all the other days? — or also pleads for a great speech from the German president, in which he calls for anti-Semitism to be combated, has still not understood that this is nowhere near enough.
+Those who still fall back on customary bromides such as "From now on the police and public prosecutor's office have to deal with it more sensitively" or "Let's all wear the yarmulke for one day out of solidarity" — what about all the other days? — or those who plead for a great speech from the German president, in which he calls for anti-Semitism to be combated, have still not understood that this is nowhere near enough.

 The situation is serious.
 If it is indeed true that Jews in Germany, as soon as they are visible, cannot live their everyday lives without fear, then this republic is in a crisis of democracy.